Getting to know Miss Behavior...

 Milo: Unaware that he is actually a cat, he fits in just like one of the dogs.
 Often found cuddling with the dogs, Milo is about 5 years old and is about as cool as they come.

-Our latest addition, our 2-legged child, Julia.
-Born in April of 2012, she has changed my world!
-She's happy, easy going, smiley, engaged, smart, and keeps me on my toes!
-Since having her, I have had to cut back my training hours a bit as I really want to be home to raise her as much as I can while she's so young.
-The time goes by far too quickly!
+Julia and Bennett.
+Born in April of 2012 and August 2014, they have changed my world!
+Since having them, I have had to cut back my training hours a bit and discontinue classes as I really want to be home to raise them as much as I can while they're so young.
+I appreciate the understanding I have received in doing so

 Finally, I have a wonderful, supportive husband whom I met during my Junior year of college and married in November of 2012